Magentah/chewie-bot/README.md

 ### Running locally

 #### Non Debug Mode
-- If it's the first time to run the project, or there have been changes to the client source, run `yarn start-dev:build` in the root folder to build `src/client` before starting the server.
-Run `yarn start-dev` in the root folder to start without building the client source.
-This will start without enabling debug.
+- `yarn start-dev:build` --- This will build the client files before starting the node server.
+Use this if it's the first time starting the project, or changes have been made to the client folder.
+- `yarn start-dev` --- This will start the node server without building the client files.
+Use this if you've already used the build variant and there has been no changes made to the client folder.

 #### Debug Mode
-- If it's the first time to run the project, or there have been changes to the client source, run `yarn start-debug:build` in the root folder to build `src/client` before starting the server.
-Run `yarn start-debug` in the root folder to start without building the client source.
-This will start with debugging enabled, allowing you to attach a debugger to the nodemon process (through VSCode for example).
+- `yarn start-debug:build` --- This will build the client files before starting the node server with the `--inspect` flag.
+Use this if it's the first time starting the project, or changes have been made to the client folder.
+The `--inspect` flag will allow you to attach a debugger to the process (for example, VSCodes debugger).
+- `yarn start-debug` --- This will start the node server with the `--inspect` flag without building the client files.
+Use this if you've already used the build variant and there has been no changes made to the client folder.

 ### Accessing the site